Home » National Parks » Planning a 7-Day Trek Through Yellowstone & Grand Teton National Parks: An Ultimate Guide

 Sulphur Caldron-Mud Volcano Yellowstone National Park Photo by Jan Kronsell-CC0 / Public Domain

-Stop at the Mud Volcano, a 0.7-mile boardwalk takes you to unique geothermal features that have bizarre names such as the Dragon’s Mouth Springs, Black Dragon Caldron, and Sulphur Caldron.
-All these geysers are an assault on the senses.
-The smell is intense.
+Stop at Mud Volcano, where a 0.7-mile boardwalk leads you to unique geothermal features with names as striking as the sights themselves—Dragon’s Mouth Spring, Black Dragon Caldron, and Sulphur Caldron.

 Bison-Hayden Valley